cds-astro/cds-bstree-file-readonly-rust/README.md

 In input, the tools takes an identifiers (which can be an implicit sequential number) and a value.
 The indexation is made on the values.
-Queries returns entries which basically are tuples containing an identifier and value couple.
+Queries return entries which basically are tuples containing an identifier and value couple.

 Creation algorithm